Skip to content

 But, all too often, condos have hidden structural defects, lack of Fannie/HUD certification, and other hidden deal killers lurking in many condo transactions.

-The first warning sign is that there are an inordinate amount of properties “for sale” in any given community.
+The first warning sign is an inordinate number of properties “for sale” in any given community.
 There’s usually a reason(s) for that, and listed below are the 12 most common condo “deal killers.”

 Neither you nor your lender needs more “practice” by working on transactions that can’t/won’t close.

-Better to do your due diligence upfront and discover any problems; before your buyers get frustrated and lose confidence in the buying process and the professionals serving them.
+It’s better to do your due diligence upfront and discover any problems before your buyers get frustrated and lose confidence in the buying process and the professionals serving them.

 Condo Deal Killers